strimzi/strimzi-kafka-oauth/README.md

 Specify the following `oauth.*` properties:
 - `oauth.introspection.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/token/introspect")
 - `oauth.valid.issuer.uri` (e.g.: "https://localhost:8443/auth/realms/demo" - only access tokens issued by this issuer will be accepted)
-- `oauth.client.id` (e.g.: "kafka" - this is the OAuth2 client configuration id for Kafka Broker)
+- `oauth.client.id` (e.g.: "kafka" - this is the OAuth2 client configuration id for the Kafka Broker)
 - `oauth.client.secret` (e.g.: "kafka-secret")

 Introspection endpoint should be protected.
 The `oauth.client.id` and `oauth.client.secret` specify Kafka Broker credentials for authenticating to access the introspection endpoint.